Meeting Programs

 Sue McDowell

 Sue is the descendent of Roger G. Edwards, Sr., who arrived on Cape Cod in 1933 to take on the management of the American Metallic Fabric Company.
-Sue will provide an overview of the wire weaving enterprise that thrived on Cape Cod from the 1880’s to the 1990’s, covering the history of the business and sharing anecdotes (and a few artifacts) of growing up around massive industrial looms and the talented machinists who kept them running.
+She will provide an overview of the wire weaving enterprise that thrived on Cape Cod from the 1880’s to the 1990’s, covering the history of the business and sharing anecdotes (and a few artifacts) of growing up around massive industrial looms and the talented machinists who kept them running.

 Sue is a native Cape Codder who transplanted to Michigan in the mid-1980’s and continues to thrive in her adopted “home” state.
 She is an ice hockey coach, former IT Manager for the University of Michigan, and an artist whose choice of medium is ever evolving.
 She has worked with fused/engraved glass, needle felting, and more recently, weaving.
 Her art is always a response to the beauty of the natural world around us.
 Sue is also an active member of AAFG and shares her many skills with our Guild.

-Monday, May 13, 2024 (In-Person)
+Monday, May 12, 2025 (In-Person)

 “Celebrating Member Fiber Explorations”